-"SIR" means the New York State Standardized Interconnection Requirements for new distributed generation units with a nameplate capacity of 300 kVA or less to be operated in parallel with the Company's radial system on radial distribution feeders.
+"SIR" means the New York State Standardized Interconnection Requirements for new distributed generation units with a nameplate capacity of 300 kVA or less, or farm waste generators 400 kW or less that qualify under the SIR Glossary definitions of "farm waste, net meter, farm applicants" and "net meter customer generators," to be operated in parallel with the Company's radial system on radial distribution feeders.

-"Unit" means the distributed generation Unit with a nameplate capacity of less than 300 kVA located on the Customer's premises at the time the company approves such Unit for operation in parallel with the Company's system.
+"Unit" means the distributed generation Unit with a nameplate capacity of 300 kVA or less, or Farm Waste generators 400 kW or less that qualify under the SIR Glossary definitions of "farm waste, net meter, farm applicants" and "net meter customer generators," located on the Customer's premises at the time the company approves such Unit for operation in parallel with the Company's system.
 This Agreement relates only to such Unit, but a new agreement shall not be required if the customer makes physical alterations to the Unit that do not result in an increase in its nameplate generating capacity.
-The nameplate generating capacity of the unit shall not exceed 300 kVA.
+The nameplate generating capacity of the unit shall not exceed 300 kVA, or 400 kW for a Farm Waste generator.